marmelab/react-admin/docs/Tutorial.md

 );
 ```

-Admin-on-rest automatically adds a "create" button on top of the posts list to give access to the `<PostCreate>` component.
+React-admin automatically adds a "create" button on top of the posts list to give access to the `<PostCreate>` component.
 And the `<EditButton>` renders in each line of the list to give access to the `<PostEdit>` component.

 ![post list with access to edit and create](./img/editable-post.png)